architect-examples/arc-workshop/src/shared/md/04-json-service/05-use-the-api.md

 post /post
 ```

-And run `npm run create` to generate tht route.
+And run `npm run create` to generate the route.

 ---
 ### Write the Handler for `text/html` `POST`s